jegtnes/jegtnes-static/src/work-with-me.md

   </section>
 </article>

+But I like to think I am a bit more than just a set of technologies.
+Here are some more reasons people have enjoyed working with me in the past:

 ## ⛏️ I'm a seasoned code archaeologist

 My six years of contracting experience has given me exposure to a wide variety of codebases, and part and parcel of being a contractor is getting up to speed with these quickly.